snow-capped-himalayan-mountains-reflected-above-a-deep-blue-alpine-lake-under-a-clear-sky

 The pilgrimage journey from Mount Kailash begins ultimately in Nepal, crosses into Tibet using the border in Kerung, and ultimately arrives at the religious pilgrimage site of Mount Kailash and Lake Mansarovar.

-Because this journey begins in Nepal, pilgrims can begin the journey anywhere in the world.
+Because this journey begins in Nepal, pilgrims from anywhere in the world can join this spiritual and religious yatra experience.
 This entire Yatra journey experience provides a spiritual experience, and the professional logistics of accommodation in the travel plans of the pilgrimage journey, as well as the provided guides, are foremost.

 Another prominent aspect is that it combines the strenuous challenge of a physical challenge with a deeper religious significance.
 This makes it one of the most important pilgrimage journeys for devotees around the world.